LucasColomboBossoni/lucascolombobossoni/README.md

 ## About me:
 - 🔭 I'm looking for a software development internship
-- 🌱 I'm currently studying Java every day
+- 🌱 I'm currently studying Java and English every day

 ## Socials: